 Tom opened his mouth to refuse then closed it without speaking.
-There was only one kind of load that paid this well--booze.
-He stared down at the tuition bill.
+There was only one kind of load that paid this well-booze.
+He stared down at the tuition bill in his hand.
 Running tax-free booze from the Cape to Boston was illegal, but the cops were happy to look the other way for a hundred bucks.
 The real problem was the competition.
 The major distributors, all mob connected, didn't enjoy sharing their profits.
 The easiest way for them to disrupt a competitor's supply was by stealing a shipment and roughing up the drivers.
-Who was going to complain?
+After all, who was going to complain?